prime31/Nez/README.md

 Samples Repository
 ==========
 You can find the samples repo [here](https://github.com/prime31/Nez-Samples).
 It contains a variety of sample scenes that demonstrate the basics of getting stuff done with Nez.
-[The wiki](https://github.com/prime31/Nez/wiki) also contains a few short examples.
 [This YouTube playlist](https://www.youtube.com/playlist?list=PLb8LPjN5zpx0ZerxdoVarLKlWJ1_-YD9M) also has a few relevant videos.